Entanglement Entropy and Thermodynamics of Dynamical Black Holes: Conclusions

-Finally, since both our analyses of thermal entropy and entanglement entropy have no requirement on the spacetime's asymptotic structure, they remain valid in asymptotically AdS spacetimes.
+Finally, since our analyses of the dynamical black hole entropy from both thermal and entanglement perspectives do not require a vanishing cosmological constant or a specific spacetime asymptotic structure, they remain valid in asymptotically AdS spacetimes.
 An immediate question arising from our results concerns their implications for the AdS/CFT correspondence in dynamical contexts.
-The identification of the apparent horizon as the holographic entangling surface suggests that the boundary conformal field theory description of dynamical black hole formation and evaporation should encode information about this locally defined horizon rather than the global event horizon.
-This perspective naturally motivates a generalization of the Ryu-Takayanagi (RT) and Hubeny-Rangamani-Takayanagi (HRT) formulae \cite{Ryu:2006bv,Hubeny:2007xt} to non-stationary black holes, wherein the bulk minimal or extremal surface should be anchored to the apparent horizon rather than the event horizon.
-Such a modification could also provide new insights into the reconstruction of spacetime geometry from quantum entanglement in non-equilibrium systems.
+The identification of the apparent horizon as the holographic entangling surface suggests that the boundary conformal field theory description of dynamical black hole---including associated phenomena in the AdS bulk like gravitational radiation \cite{Ciambelli:2024kre,Fernandez-Alvarez:2025qqx,Arenas-Henriquez:2025rpt}---should encode information about this locally defined horizon rather than the global event horizon.
+This perspective naturally motivates a generalization of the Ryu-Takayanagi (RT) and Hubeny-Rangamani-Takayanagi (HRT) formulae \cite{Ryu:2006bv,Hubeny:2007xt} to non-stationary black holes, wherein the bulk minimal or extremal surface should be anchored to the apparent horizon rather than the event horizon.\footnote{The idea of adopting the apparent horizon has been proposed in \cite{Engelhardt:2017aux, Engelhardt:2018kcs}, where the area of the apparent horizon corresponds to the entropy obtained by coarse graining over the information in the black hole interior.} Such a modification could provide new insights into the reconstruction of spacetime geometry from quantum entanglement in non-equilibrium systems.